rackerlabs/support-how-to/content/how-to/cloud-databases/database-replication-with-cloud-databases/index.md

     }
     return new AlarmStatus(OK, 'Replication slave_sql_running is OK');

-**seconds\_behind\_master:** This variable is a part of the `Show Slave` status and is an integer that measures the time difference in seconds between the slave SQL thread and the slave I/O thread.
-This field is an indication of how “late” the slave is; When the slave is actively processing updates, this field shows the difference between the current timestamp on the slave and the original timestamp logged on the master for the event currently being processed on the slave.
-When no event is currently being processed on the slave, this value is 0.
-In the example below, we send an alarm if the replica is > 30 minutes behind master.
+**seconds\_behind\_master:** This variable is a part of the `Show Slave` status and is an integer that measures the time difference in seconds between the replica (slave) SQL thread and the replica I/O thread.
+This field is an indication of how late the replica is.
+When the replica is actively processing updates, this field shows the difference between the current timestamp on the replica and the original timestamp logged on the source for the event currently being processed on the replica.
+When no event is currently being processed on the replica, this value is 0.
+In the following example, we send an alarm if the replica is > 30 minutes behind primary.

     if (metric['replication.seconds_behind_master'] > 1800) {